MicrosoftDocs/windows-ai-docs/docs/windows-ml/tutorials/pytorch-analysis-train-model.md

 keywords: windows 10, uwp, windows machine learning, winml, windows ML, tutorials, pytorch
 ---

-# Train your model with PyTorch
+# Train your data analysis model with PyTorch

 In the [previous stage of this tutorial](pytorch-data.md), we acquired the dataset we'll use to train our data analysis model with PyTorch.
 Now, it's time to put that data to use.